ng432/SoberSense/README.md

 ... is a personal project aiming to predict blood alcohol concentration (BAC) from touch data using a neural network.

 ## SoberSenseApp
-This directory contains the Swift code for an iOS app designed to record a user's touch data during a simple game, and collect data such as how much alcohol the user has drunk at the time of recording.
+This directory contains the Swift code for an iOS app designed to record a user's touch data during a simple game.
+It also collects data such as how much alcohol the user has drunk at the time of recording.
 The game consists of a circle moving semi-randomly across the screen, while the aim is to keep the index finger of the dominant hand on the circle.

 **Demo of app:**

 https://github.com/ng432/SoberSense/assets/73446355/45c619fc-ed20-47b0-80d2-d2a83e8ee1df

 ## Data_analysis
 This directory contains Python code to model the collected data using neural networks.
 In this context, a single data sample refers to the touch data recorded during a single playthrough of the game.